-Even if you are extremely connected to your community, most real estate agents have extensive national or international networks through their brokerages.
-They typically attend networking and community events regularly and are extremely knowledgeable about what buyers are looking for and how to find them.
+Even if you are highly connected to your community, most real estate agents have extensive national or international networks through their brokerages.
+They typically attend networking and community events regularly and are highly knowledgeable about what buyers are looking for and how to find them.
 Having access to a network of buyers that large is something very few homeowners have.

 However, finding information about homes that have closed can be more challenging than it sounds.
 Although there are tools online, these are typically estimates and do not always provide accurate numbers.
 Real estate agents have access to various comparative tools and have been trained on how to do this specialized research.
 You can also hire a licensed appraiser to provide a more accurate assessment of your home's worth, but this typically ranges in price from $300 to $500 (or more).
 Here's what you should know before the appraisal.

-Prior to selling your home, it is imperative to spend extensive time organizing and decluttering your home.
-Beyond that, you will also want to remove all personal items from your home such as family photos, children’s toys, toiletries, and other personal products.
+Before selling your home, it is imperative to spend extensive time organizing and decluttering your home.
+Beyond that, you will also want to remove all personal items from your homes, such as family photos, children's toys, toiletries, and other unique products.
 Staging a home to appeal to a wide range of buyers is challenging, especially when it is your home that you have a strong attachment to.
-Real estate agents are in hundreds – if not thousands – of homes every year and are trained to know how to stage a home to sell.
-Beyond that, they will also be able to provide an honest, unbiased opinion on what repairs should and shouldn’t be completed, which could save you considerable money in the long run.
+Real estate agents are in hundreds – if not thousands – of homes yearly and are trained to know how to stage a home to sell.
+Beyond that, they will also be able to provide an honest, unbiased opinion on what repairs should and shouldn't be completed, which could save you considerable money in the long run.
 It is not easy to get top dollar when selling a home in bad condition.

 Marketing your home will require some creativity, as sellers typically do not have access to the marketing materials and resources that real estate agents do.
-Real estate agents also typically have a marketing budget that they can use to advertise your home to a wide range of buyers in various locations.
+Real estate agents also usually have a marketing budget that they can use to advertise their homes to a wide range of buyers in various locations.
 When doing this on your own, market your home heavily on social media, word of mouth, street signs, flyers, and by holding open houses.
-If you are struggling to find open house attendees, it may be necessary to host an event to entice prospective buyers.
+If you are struggling to find available house attendees, it may be necessary to host an event to entice prospective buyers.
 This may be a themed open house that involves food, entertainment, etc. Events and marketing can be extremely costly, so you will want to do careful research before spending too much on these advertising ideas.

-You will also be responsible for paying for and managing photography, videos, and floorplans.
-Your home’s photos are a critical component of the listing process – don’t skimp on this!
+You will also pay for and manage photography, videos, and floorplans.
+Your home's photos are a critical component of the listing process – don't skimp on this!
 Failing to have your home professionally photographed could lead many buyers to overlook your property.

 To get your home in front of as many buyers as possible, it is advised to list your property on the MLS (multiple listing service).
 Only licensed agents can list a home on the MLS, but many will do so for a flat fee in the state of North Carolina.
-In doing so, the home is still listed as ‘for sale by owner’ in the MLS, meaning you will not need to pay a commission to the agent who assists you in putting it in the MLS – just the flat fee.
-One of the most important things you can do is a seller is understanding who your buyer is and in many cases, it will be a millennial homebuyer.
+In doing so, the home is still listed as ‘for sale by owner in the MLS, meaning you will not need to pay a commission to the agent who assists you in putting it in the MLS – just the flat fee.
+One of the most important things you can do as a seller is to understand who your buyer is, and in many cases, it will be a millennial homebuyer.

 Leading up to the closing, check in with your buyer to ensure there aren’t any problems with their mortgage approval.
 If the buyers need to meet certain conditions and submit specific documentation to be approved for the loan, check in with them consistently to ensure there aren’t any problems at the closing table.